ruvini730402/Lanka-Transit/DEPLOYMENT.md

 ### For Production Deployment

 #### Option 1: Use .env.production file (Recommended)
-1. Copy `.env.production` template to your local project
+1. Edit the `.env.production` file I created
-2. Update it with your actual production credentials:
+2. Add your actual production database credentials
-   - Database: Your cPanel hosting database credentials
-   - PayHere: Your live merchant credentials
-3. Keep this file secure and never commit it to Git
+3. PayHere remains in sandbox mode for safe testing
+4. When you deploy, it will use these production settings

 #### Option 2: Manual Production Setup
 1. After deployment, manually edit the `.env` file on your production server
-2. Update database and PayHere credentials
+2. Update database credentials for production
-3. Set `PAYHERE_SANDBOX=false` for live payments
+3. PayHere remains in sandbox mode for safe testing

 ## Deployment Process